cjlin1/simpleNN/Python/README.md

 ```

 ## Arguments
-In this section, we show option/parameters that are solely for Tensorflow implementation.
-The remaining arguments are maintained the same as the MATLAB version of [SimpleNN](https://github.com/cjlin1/simpleNN/tree/master/MATLAB).
+In this section, we show option/parameters that are solely for the Python implementation. **For other arguments see details in README of the MATLAB directory of [SimpleNN](https://github.com/cjlin1/simpleNN/tree/master/MATLAB).**

 ### General
 1. **--optim**: the optimization method used for training CNN.
 (NewtonCG, SGD or Adam)